 Libraries play a role in preserving our national story as a multicultural society.
 Yarra Plenty Regional Library has recently collected a range of untold stories unique to the experience of migration and the Australian story.

-Earlier this year we invited members of the community to nominate themselves to participate.
+In early 2024 we invited members of the community to nominate themselves to participate.
 We were looking for people who had migrated to Australia and had an object that they still treasured from their Homeland.

-Participants shared their stories of migration, their life in Australia now and how they feel about being Australian.
+Ten participants shared their stories of migration, their life in Australia now and how they feel about being Australian.

 We invite you to watch our compilation video and the individual stories we collected.